 provides a monthly assistance check.
 Medicaid is a health care program for people with low

 The first step for any parent hoping to apply for disability benefits is to review the Child Disability Starter Kit online on the SSA’s website.
 Here you can find information on all the documents you’ll need on hand to successfully apply for SSI benefits.

-To apply on behalf of a child, you’ll need to make an appointment with your local SSA office.
+To apply on behalf of a child or yourself, you’ll need to make an appointment with your local SSA office.
 There are 1,300 Social Security offices located across the country.
 Call the SSA toll free at 1-800-772-1213 to schedule an appointment to apply at your closest office.